eabeam/EC140.F21/index.md

 5. Policy recommendation: Make a clear recommendation and justify.

 6. References: Include any citations you have.
-Throughout your brief, you must cite **at least 3** **papers** from [peer-reviewed, academic journal]{.ul} articles.
+Throughout your brief, you must cite **at least 3** **papers** from **peer-reviewed, academic journal** articles.
 However, you'll likely have far more citations (at least 6 total).
 Use in-text citations when relying on other sources to support your statements, especially in statement of problem/background and pre-existing policies/evidence.
 MLA/APA/Chicago formats are all acceptable, and your reference section does not count toward word limit.

 *If you're not sure whether your paper is a peer-reviewed, academic journal article, check out [this guide](https://guides.lib.jjay.cuny.edu/c.php?g=288333&p=1922599).
 Resources for finding journal articles includes [Google Scholar](https://scholar.google.com/) (which will also include unpublished articles, so be careful!) and
 [EconLit](http://library.uvm.edu/research/research_databases#LETTER_E) (accessible through the library databases).*